ssenmosip/mosip-temp-documentation/Getting-Started.md

 And also open the port.

+3. ensure that config server is already deployed.

 **Process to deploy Services in VM through JenkinsFile:**

-3. ensure that config server is already deployed

 4. Refer the github url for Jenkinsfile : in root directory of kernel module